markspan/markspan.github.io/_posts/2022-01-23-evtplugins.md

 So if the calibration led to the selection of a value of 2.5mAh (50%), setting the "Percentage" field to e.g., 30% will lead to a shock with a current of 30% *of the calibration value of 2.5mAh*!

 ***
 *The plugin will not allow fast repetitions of the shocks, as they usually are not what the researcher wants (or at least should want).
-The default minimum ISI (inter-shock-interval) is 1 second.*
+The default minimum ISI (inter-shock-interval) is 1 second.
+The duration is normally 150ms.
+This cannot be changed through the interface, as it is meant to be constant.
+The value #is# visible, and will be logged in a logger item*

 ***